 BECOME A MENTOR

-The LIFEGUIDE Program is facilitated by the Foundation for Foster Children developed to create or strengthen emotional, educational, and social support for current or former foster youth placed in Orange, Osceola and Seminole Counties in Florida.
+The Empower Mentor Program is facilitated by the Foundation for Foster Children developed to create or strengthen emotional, educational, and social support for current or former foster youth placed in Orange, Osceola and Seminole Counties in Florida.
 The program is developed to assist 17-23 year olds with continuation of their education and with general life skills training who are in out of home foster care, extended foster care or those living independently and receiving Post-Secondary Educational Services and Support (PESS).
-Through the LIFEGUIDE program, youth are matched with a supportive community volunteer to help them transition into adulthood and independency.

 - To create a supportive relationship in a youth’s life with someone to listen to them and reach out to for advice.

 - To increase the success of older youth from foster care living independently with the necessary life skills to thrive as an individual and contributing member of our community.

 The mentor is asked to commit to one year of the Empower program.

 – Minimum age 18